Bitaru/perplexity-mcp/README.md

 Worker-level Access protects the `workers.dev` address, routes, custom domains, and preview addresses.
 See [Cloudflare Access for Workers](https://developers.cloudflare.com/workers/configuration/cloudflare-access/).

 Open the new Access application in Cloudflare Zero Trust.
-Enable Managed OAuth and add this allowed redirect URI for ChatGPT:
+Under its OAuth configuration:

+1. Enable OAuth.
+2. Enable Dynamic Client Registration.
+3. Allow this redirect URI:

 ```text
 https://chatgpt.com/connector/oauth/*
 ```

 Use a short Access token lifetime, such as 15 minutes.
 A grant lifetime of one or two weeks reduces repeated sign-ins.

+This OAuth setting is required for remote MCP clients.
+Without it, Access serves a browser login page or a 403 response, and ChatGPT reports that the server does not implement OAuth.
+Do not select `No authentication` in ChatGPT while the Worker is protected by Access.

 ### 3. Connect the Perplexity account